microsoft/nni/docs/cifar10_examples.md

 }
 ```

-In addition, as we mentioned in the example in QuickStart, you also need to write the corresponding trial and config code.
+**Trial**

+The code for CNN training of each hyperparameters set, paying particular attention to the following points that are specific when using NNI:

+* Use `nni.get_next_parameter()` to get next training hyperparameter set.
+* Use `nni.report_intermediate_result(acc)` to report the intermedian result after finish each epoch.
+* Use `nni.report_intermediate_result(acc)` to report the final result before the trial end.

+You can use your previous code directly, refer to [How to define a trial][5] for more details.

+**Config**

+Here is the example of running this experiment on local(with multiple GPUs):

+code directory: [examples/trials/cifar10_pytorch/config.yml][6]

+Here is the example of running this experiment on OpenPAI:

+code directory: [examples/trials/cifar10_pytorch/config_pai.yml][7]

  You can see the examples we have implemented in [examples/trials/cifar10_pytorch/][1]

+#### Lauch the experiment

-When these things are done, **run the config.yml file from your command line to start the experiment**.
+We are ready for the experiment, let's now **run the config.yml file from your command line to start the experiment**.

  ```bash
     nnictl create --config nni/examples/trials/cifar10_pytorch/config.yml